"Saying Yes to God"

 Do you wonder?
 How was such radical obedience and openness on Mary's part made possible?
 How did she get from saying, “How can this be?”—to “Let it be, according to God’s word”?

 The old King James Version puts part of Mary’s song of praise this way: “He hath scattered the proud in the imagination of their hearts.”
-I think that’s an especially apt translation, for it is by our imagining, by what our hearts picture in fear or desire, that we humans are pushed and pulled in our many directions.
+I think that’s an especially apt translation, for it is by our imagining, by what our hearts picture in fear or desire, that we humans are pushed and pulled to act-- or not.

-Imagination can be a channel for our destruction—especially when fear and resentment prevail.
+Imagination can be a channel for oppression or destruction—especially when fear and resentment prevail.
 But it can also serve to gather and bless and inspire us.

-We live in a society in which the gap between the rich and poor keeps widening… a society in which many people of goodwill are finding it important and necessary to declare that black lives matter… where it’s important and necessary to stand in solidarity with our Muslim neighbors and with refugees.
+We live in a society in which the gap between the rich and poor keeps widening… a society in which many people of goodwill are finding it important and necessary to declare that black lives matter… where it’s important and necessary to stand in solidarity with our Muslim neighbors and with refugees and people seeking asylum.
 We live in a time of fear and suspicion of people who are different… and a growing number of people believe they need guns to protect themselves against all the terrible things they imagine.

 We live in a world in which many people lack adequate food or safe water or shelter or sanitation.
 The ways of the world seem to have taken over, and mercy is in short supply.
 But it doesn’t have to be that way.
 Mary models for us a way of joyful, hopeful obedience, working with God to change the world, hoping in God’s promises.

 If we aim to follow the Jesus whose birth we await this season, we will need to extend hospitality to strangers instead of building walls to keep them out.
 We will feed the hungry, tend the sick, and welcome little children instead of firing tear gas at them or punishing them for being brought across our borders by parents who are desperately seeking safety.